 The scientists searched high and low for lions, padding along dry riverbeds, old park roads and game trails, and through lowland tropical rainforests.
 They faced the same risks as the lions they sought to find.
 Henschel negotiated with rebel leaders for access to lands and invited poachers to work with the team.

-Among the objectives was looking for spoor – tracks, trails, scents, droppings – in 21 West African protected areas that once harbored lions.
-“We were able to confirm extant lions in only four,” says Henschel.
+Among the objectives was looking for spoor – tracks, trails, scents, droppings – in 21 West African protected areas that once harboured lions.
+“We could confirm extant lions in only four,” says Henschel.
 In many of the areas, lion populations have almost bled out.
 Disease, poaching and habitat loss are leading to lion deaths.

 The stakes are high.
-Lions in West (and Central) Africa are different from those in East and Southern Africa.
-Studies have shown that West and Central African lions are smaller in size and weight, have smaller manes, live in smaller groups, and eat smaller prey compared with lions elsewhere on the African continent.
+West Africa’s Lions differ from those in East and Southern Africa.
+Studies have shown that West and Central African lions are smaller in size and weight, have smaller manes, live in smaller groups, and eat smaller prey than lions elsewhere on the African continent.
 The differences are also reflected in their genes.
 If lions disappear from West Africa, according to Henschel, unique populations found nowhere else in the world will be lost.

 From March 19 to May 22, 2012, Henschel and others surveyed more than 75 percent of the WAP complex.
 The total lion population there was estimated at 356 lions.
 Lions were also confirmed in three other West African protected areas; Kainji Lake National Park, Nigeria (an estimated 32 lions), Yankari Game Reserve, Nigeria (2 lions), and Niokolo-Koba National Park, Senegal (16 lions).